osvasali/my-coe332-hws/homework04/README.md

   1. Build the image using the pulled Dockerfile
       - make sure you are in the directory pulled from this github repository
       - `docker build -t <username>/ml_data_analysis:<tag> .` (remember to replace with your own username and tag. the <> are not necessary)

-  2.
+  2. Use provided data or download new input data
-  2. Use your own data or download new input data
+      - The main program in the `ml_data_analysis.py` script runs functions assuming the dictionary is named `"meteorite_landings"` and the keys `recclass` , `mass (g)`, `reclat`, and `reclong` are inside the sub-dictionaries in the JSON file.
       - If you would like to use your own input data, it should be in a JSON file in the format shown below:
         ```
         {